 See in Glossary, and then select the Script Execution Order category.

 Use the Plus (+) button to add scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

-Scripts can be added to the inspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+See in Glossary to the settings InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, alowing you to inspect and edit the values.
 More info

 See in Glossary window and select the class name.
 To remove a script, use the Minus (-) button located to the right of each item in the list.

 To specify the execution order, drag items in the list into the desired position or edit the order numbers of a class in the list.
 The assigned numbers express the relative order.
 Unity executes the list from top to bottom (from scripts with more negative order numbers to those with higher positive numbers).
 Unity executes any scripts not in the list during the Default Time slot, which occurs after any scripts with negative order numbers and before any scripts with positive order numbers.